 The site design, layout and management are important in minimising the environmental impact of noise.
 The location of the stage, the orientation of the speakers, the type of sound system, the control of sound power levels, and the duration and timing of the entertainment can all be engineered to reduce the noise impact.
 Noise from other sources such as generators should also be controlled to minimise the effect on local residents and businesses.
+There is an obligation on Event organisers to have a point of contact to address any queries or concerns from business/ residents ont heir website or displayed on site.
 The noise control unit of the local authority may specify conditions and restrictions in a Notice under the Environmental Protection Agency Act 1992 in order to prevent persons in the neighbourhood of the event being unreasonably disturbed by noise.
 This Notice will have regard to the criteria in the Code of Practice on Environmental Noise Control at Concerts issued by The Noise Council (United Kingdom).